 Academic excellenceThis practice of focus and observation lays the foundation for improving academic performance.
 Click To Tweet

 A student is able to pay close attention to what they are reading or listening to.
 As attention is given to these platforms children and adults remember what has been said or read.
 This will enable the person to receive the information or concepts shared.

 They are able to use their power of thought and concentration to learn from what has been shared.
 A child will learn to judge for him or herself whether or not what is being taught is true or not.

 This skill is becoming more important as time progresses.
 People have agendas and would like to skew information to promote a particular narrative.
 Our children need to be able to recognize faulty thinking when they come upon it.

-Children will also be able to pay close attention to directions given.
-This is important because often students breeze over directions and as a result, the work they produce is sometimes lacking in accuracy.
+Children will also be able to pay close attention to the directions given.
+This is important because often students breeze over directions and as a result, the work they produce is sometimes lacking accuracy.
 Furthermore, children will increase the stamina in their ability to read and write.
-This will also translate to writing and composition skills.
+This will also translate into writing and composition skills.

 What habits have you been working on?
 How has the Lord helped you with those habits?
 Leave a comment in the comment box and let me know.

 Please pin this post and join my newsletter and keep updated on new blog posts.